Background pattern

 1. What is Vesicare and what is it used for

-Vesicare is used to treat the symptoms of overactive bladder syndrome.
-These symptoms include: having a strong and sudden need to urinate without prior warning, having to urinate frequently or experiencing urine leakage due to not reaching the bathroom in time.
+Vesicare is used to treat the symptoms of an overactive bladder.
+These symptoms include: having a strong and sudden need to urinate without prior warning, having to urinate frequently, or having involuntary leakage of urine.

-2. What you need to know before starting to take Vesicare
+2. What you need to know before you take Vesicare

 Do not take Vesicare